EngineeringSoftware/gobash/doc/process-communication.rst

 Inter-process Communication
 ===========================

-Starting a new process or a sub process is trivial in `shell`.
-The design of `gobash` enables easy sharing of objects and process communication.
+Starting a new process or a sub process is trivial in shell.
+The design of gobash enables easy sharing of objects and process communication.
 An object can be used in a sub shell or it can be passed to a different process.
 We illustrate the former case below.